6 Babmaes Street

 Passivhaus-standard insulation and air tightness has been introduced to prevent overheating, and the wider development includes measures to harness excess heat from the offices to provide hot water for the homes, as well as the use of air source heat pumps to remove all fossil fuel connections.

-Consented in 2021, the project received an Honourable Mention at the 2022 Housing Design Awards, featured in The London Society Journal and included in the Mayor’s Opportunity London showcase for sustainable development, regeneration and green infrastructure across London’s borough and communities.
+Consented in 2021, the project received an Honourable Mention at the 2022 Housing Design Awards, featured in The London Society Journal, were the subject of a podcast for The Developer, and have been included in the Mayor of London’s Opportunity London showcase and NLA’s 2023 Housing Innovation research.

 “It’s a scheme that is already influencing others.”